Ragged Island, Bahamas

 Ragged Island is a 23 km2 island and district in the southern Bahamas.
 Ragged Island is part of the Jumentos Cays and Ragged Island Chain.
 The crescent-shaped chain measures over 180 km in length and includes cays known as Raccoon Cay, Hog Cay and Double-Breasted Cay.
 Island ownership is stated to have been granted to William George Lockhart some time in the 18th century.
-On 8 September 2017, Duncan Town took a direct hit from hurricane Irma.
+On 8 September 2017, Duncan Town took a direct hit from Hurricane Irma.

 Etymology

-The indigenous Lucayan people called the Ragged Islands as Utiaquia, meaning "western Hutia land".
-The Spanish explorers named the islands as Islas de Arena.
+The indigenous Lucayan people called the Ragged Islands Utiaquia, meaning "western hutia land".
+Spanish explorers named the islands Islas de Arena ("sand islands").

 Economy

 Until recently the island had an active salt industry, the salt ponds having been developed in the 19th century by Duncan Taylor, after whom Duncan Town, the only settlement, is named.

 Due to the decline of the salt industry, which had peaked in the 1930s, there has been a gradual emigration to more prosperous islands such as New Providence, Grand Bahama Island, Abaco Island, The Exumas and Eleuthera.